cmccurd/Investment-Simulator/README.md

 - **Real-Time Market Data**
   - Fetch real-time stock market data via an external API (e.g., [Alpha Vantage](https://www.alphavantage.co/), [IEX Cloud](https://iexcloud.io/)).
   - Users can view current and historical stock prices.

+- **Stock Price Prediction**
+  - Predict future stock prices based on historical data using machine learning models.
+  - Models such as Linear Regression and LSTM are used for time-series forecasting.
+  - Users can view stock price predictions alongside real-time data to assist in their trading decisions.

+- **Trade Recommendation System**
+  - Recommend trades based on user portfolio history and market trends.
+  - Use collaborative filtering or content-based filtering algorithms to personalize stock recommendations.
+  - Help users discover stocks that align with their investment preferences and portfolio performance.

 - **Portfolio Management**
   - Users can simulate trades (buy/sell) and view the impact on their portfolio.